iamdan/digitalpedagogy/keywords/video.md

 * Artifact Type: lesson plans
 * Source URL: <http://hyperrhiz.io/hyperrhiz13/workshops-kits/imaginary-worlds.html>
-* Copy of Artifact: forthcoming
+* Permissions: Open Access
 * Creator: Lynn Tomlinson (Towson University) and Diane Kuthy (Towson University)
+* Tags: getting started, stop-motion, animation

 Assembled by Lynn Tomlinson and Diane Kuthy, “Animating Imaginary Worlds” offers students and teachers at multiple instructional levels a how-to for producing animated videos using cut-out, handmade materials.
 Recontextualization operates at the core of this resource.
 The use of readily available video making technologies via mobile devices helps recontextualize smart phones and apps as means of knowledge production rather than simply consumption.
 Of particular interest is the “digital-meets-handmade” nature of the project.
 The use of lo-fi materials like paper, scissors, and paint recontextualizes animation as a rhetorically flexible art not restricted by access to expensive software or knowing how to write code.
-The ability for students to work with the historically important genre of moving image is of real value here.
+The ability for students to work with this historically important genre of moving image is of real value here.
 The kit includes guides for making hand-cut animations, a tutorial for the stop motion app OSnap!, a contextualizing essay, and samples of student work.

 ### "DV Lab: Lectures and Lab Videos"
 Screenshot: ![screenshot](http://siteslab.org/keywordvideo/archive-MITdvlab.jpg)

 * Artifact Type: learning objective
 * Source URL: <https://ocw.mit.edu/courses/anthropology/21a-550j-dv-lab-documenting-science-through-video-and-new-media-fall-2012/lecture-and-lab-videos/>
-* Copy of Artifact: forthcoming
+* Permissions: Attribution-NonCommercial-ShareAlike CC BY-NC-SA
 * Creators: Christine Waley and Chris Boebel (Massachusetts Institute of Technology and MIT OpenCourseWare)
+* Tags:

 These lecture and lab videos provide ample introduction for the instructor to the kinds of issues that arise when having students do documentary and video work.
 Video lectures cover topics such as “Documentary and Ways of Seeing,” while lab videos address topics such as “Introduction to the Camera” and “Interviewing Techniques.”
 The  videos are part of the site, [“DV Lab: Documenting Science through Video and New Media,”](http://ocw.mit.edu/courses/anthropology/21a-550j-dv-lab-documenting-science-through-video-and-new-media-fall-2012/index.htm) which explores the intersections of science and technology studies and documentary film practice.
 The site also includes materials that deal with the ethics and legality of documentary film work, including items on “best practices in fair use” and a piece titled, “The Photographer’s Right.”
 The site is of particular interest to those thinking about video pedagogy in terms of interdisciplinarity.